AmrMomtaz/Speech-Emotion-Recognition/README.md

 Then torchaudio was used for extracting 2D audio features (Mell spectrogram) with 64 coefficients.
 Or librosa was used to extract 1D features like zero-crossing-rate.
-Then the data wwas splitted 70% for training and validation (5% for validation) and 30% for testing (stratifying was applied)
+Then the data wwas splitted 70% for training and validation (5% for validation) and 30% for testing (stratifying was applied).

+## Model and training

+## Testing and final results